 - White point: 7100 K;

 - PWM: No.

-Calibration is fairly poor out the box, with skewed gamma, White Point and gray levels, so we’ll add an improved color profile in a future update.
+Calibration is fairly poor out the box, with skewed gamma, White Point and gray levels, so you can use this improved profile to address some of the issues, if you don’t own a calibrating tool.
 We also noticed a fair bit of brightness variation towards the lower corners, even if light-bleeding was not noticeable with the naked eye.